jabarca-riquelme/HubSpot-Meeting-Task/DEBRIEF.md

 ## Code quality and readability

-- Use Typescript for type safety and readability
+- Use Typescript for enhanced type safety and improved readability
-- Use prettier for better and more concise formatting accross the project
+- Use prettier for consistent and concise formatting accross the project
-- Update the packages versions for bugs/security fixes
+- Update the packages versions to address bugs and security vulnerabilities
 - Add testing

 ## Project architecture

 - Add a run script in package.json
 - Separate functionalities, logic and connections into separate modules
-- Refactor the code following some code principles like SOLID or CLEAN
+- Refactor the code according to established principles such as SOLID or CLEAN

 ## Code Performance

-- Separate each proccess into different workers for parallell processing
+- Split proccesses into separate workers for parallell processing
-- Check if newer versions of the @hubspot/api-client package can improve some calls to reduce the number of request to the Hubspot's API
+- Evaluate newer versions of the @hubspot/api-client package to optimize API calls and reduce the number of request to the Hubspot's API